OlivkaC/LoR-Deck-Monitor/README.md

 ------- Usage ------------------

-Program is a stastistic and monitoring program for your decks in LoR.
+LDM is a stastistic and monitoring tool for decks in LoR.
-To start add some decks via console or drop files to deck/ folder and import via 'deck load [filename]' Add and update wins loses to track your decks performance
+To start add some decks via console or drop files to "deck/" folder and import via 'deck load [filename]' Add and update wins loses to track your decks performance